-- Experimental medical and surgical treatments, items, and drugs, unless covered by Medicare or under a Medicareapproved clinical research study or by our plan.
-See Chapter 3, Section J, pages 42-43 for more information on clinical research studies.
+- 40 for more information on clinical research studies.
 Experimental treatment and items are those that are not generally accepted by the medical community. - Eyeglasses, regular eye exams, radial keratotomy, LASIK surgery, vision therapy, and other low-vision aids.
-However, the plan will pay for glasses after cataract surgery. - Naturopath services (the use of natural or alternative treatments). - Non-prescription contraceptive supplies. - Orthopedic shoes, unless the shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
-Supportive devices for the feet, except for orthopedic or therapeutic shoes for people with diabetic foot disease.
+However, the plan will pay for glasses after cataract surgery. - Full-time nursing care in your home. - Naturopath services (the use of natural or alternative treatments). - Non-prescription contraceptive supplies. - Orthopedic shoes, unless the shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
+Supportive devices for the feet, except for orthopedic or therapeutic shoes for people with diabetic foot disease. - Personal items in your room at a hospital or a nursing home, such as a telephone or a television.

-- Personal items in your room at a hospital or a nursing home, such as a telephone or a television. - Private room in a hospital, except when it is medically needed. - Routine foot care, except for the limited coverage provided according to Medicare guidelines. - Services considered not "reasonable and necessary," according to the standards of Medicare and Healthy Connections Medicaid, unless these services are listed by our plan as covered services. - Services provided to veterans in Veterans Affairs (VA) facilities.
+- Private room in a hospital, except when it is medically needed. - Routine foot care, except for the limited coverage provided according to Medicare guidelines. - Services considered not "reasonable and necessary," according to the standards of Medicare and Healthy Connections Medicaid, unless these services are listed by our plan as covered services. - Services provided to veterans in Veterans Affairs (VA) facilities.
 However, when a veteran gets emergency services at a VA hospital and the VA cost sharing is more than the cost sharing under our plan, we will reimburse the veteran for the difference.
 Members are still responsible for their cost sharing amounts. - Surgical treatment for morbid obesity, except when it is medically needed and Medicare pays for it.